The Edwin Fox

 Click image to enlarge

-For the first few months of its life, the ship was an East Indiaman, sailing for the East India Company, but it was soon to be chartered to the British Government.
 The Crimean War had broken out in October 1853 and the Edwin Fox’s first mission was to transport 496 troops of the 51st French Regiment to the Baltic Sea.
 The Edwin Fox was deployed as a transport vessel by the British between England, the Crimea and Malta until 1855, when it was purchased by Duncan Dunbar and refitted to carry civilian passengers and cargo.
-Her first voyage as a trade ship was made on February 14, 1856 to the Southern Ocean from London, carrying cargo and five passengers, operating not very successfully as a trader.
-Between 1856 and 1858 the ship was engaged in the slave trade, transporting Chinese coolies to Cuba.
+Edwin operated on one occasion in 1857 as transport for Chinese labourers to Cuba.

 In 1858, she was once again chartered to the British Government, this time transporting convicts from England to Western Australia.
 Between 1858 and 1872 she made numerous trips between England and the East carrying mixed cargoes, including rice, coffee, cotton, cinnamon and general cargo, and in 1861 and then between 1865 and 1868 she made five voyages carrying troops between England and Bombay.
 During this time, her ownership changed on several occasions and, in 1867, she was converted to a barque - slower than a sailing ship, but requiring fewer crew.
-Her last voyage as an Anglo-Indian trader was in 1872, following a particularly disastrous voyage back to England the year before, which culminated in a collision in the Channel.
+Her last voyage as an Anglo-Indian trader was in 1872.

 Click image to enlarge